 If you took Zantac and developed cancer, it is in your best interest to speak with an experienced personal injury attorney about filing a Zantac lawsuit.
 Attorneys from the law firm of Baum, Hedlund, Aristei & Goldman have vast experience holding big corporations accountable for concealing the true dangers of consumer products.
 Across all areas of practice, the firm has obtained more than $4 billion in verdicts and settlements on behalf of clients.

-In 2018 and 2019, Baum, Hedlund, Aristei & Goldman attorney R. Brent Wisner served as co-lead trial counsel in two of the first three Roundup cancer cases against Monsanto Company (now Bayer).
+In 2018 and 2019, Baum, Hedlund, Aristei & Goldman attorney R. Brent Wisner served as co-lead trial counsel in two of the first three glyphosate cancer cases to go to trial.

-One of these cases, Johnson v.
-Monsanto Co., resulted in a $289.2 million verdict on behalf of our client, the second largest jury verdict in the state of California for 2018.
-The other case, Pilliod v.
-Monsanto Co., resulted in a $2.055 billion verdict for our clients.
-The Pilliod verdict is the second-largest personal injury verdict in the nation so far this year, and the ninth-largest personal injury verdict in American history.
+One of these cases resulted in a $289.2 million verdict on behalf of our client, the second-largest jury verdict in the state of California for 2018.
+Another case resulted in a $2.055 billion verdict for our clients.
+The $2.055 billion verdict was the second-largest personal injury verdict in the nation in 2019, and the ninth-largest personal injury verdict in American history.

-“Having represented people whose lives were turned upside down by the deception of a corporate giant like Monsanto, I can say with 100% certainty that if these cancer-stricken people were told, if they were given the choice to avoid a product that could cause them to develop cancer, they would never have taken Zantac,” — R. Brent Wisner, award-winning trial attorney
+“Having represented people whose lives were turned upside down by the deception of a corporate giant, I can say with 100% certainty that if these cancer-stricken people were told, if they were given the choice to avoid a product that could cause them to develop cancer, they would never have taken Zantac,” — R. Brent Wisner, award-winning trial attorney

 Baum, Hedlund, Aristei & Goldman knows how to win big cases against big companies.
 Our track record of success—which goes back over 40 years—speaks for itself.
 If you developed cancer after taking Zantac, call us today for a free Zantac lawsuit evaluation.